axelvaldez/radical-companies/_posts/wellbeing/2023-02-04-enclosures-and-social-animals.markdown

   <p>Prejudice is older than this age. &hellip; Among men, however, dissimilarity of <em>minds</em> is a more potent factor in causing prejudice than unlikeness in physiognomy.</p>
   <p id="_signature">Dr Charles Henry Turner (1867–1923)<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a></p>
  </div>
- <p>Dissimilarity was the lever.
+ <p>Dissimilarity was the lever, and leveraging it was a powerful innovation.
 Clothes and cleanliness made people dissimilar.
 Riding a horse made people dissimilar.
 Weapons made people dissimilar.
 And in our minds, we were ready to distrust and fear the people on the other side, the dissimilar.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>